 Dependent Variable

 Participants' end-of-term grades were compared and contrasted.
-The purpose was to examine whether postsecondary students with learning disabilities (LD) and/or Attention Deficit Disorder (ADD) experienced a differential increase in end-of-term grades when they used academic accommodations required by the Americans with Disabilities Act.
+The purpose was to examine whether students with disabilities in each of the three participant groups experienced a differential increase in end-of-term grades when they used academic accommodations required by the Americans with Disabilities Act.

 Findings

 The impact of special accommodations on the subgroups revealed a significant improvement in grades for students with ADD and students with LD and ADD, but a drop for students with LD only.
-Students with ADD and ADD and LD experienced an increase in grades with all types of accommodations.
+Students with ADD, and students with ADD and LD, experienced an average increase in grades with all types of accommodations.
 Conversely, students with LD experienced a drop in grades with each accommodation.